 Simple English definitions for legal terms

-Read a random definition: gambling policy
+Read a random definition: course of employment

 The Federal Trademark Act, also known as the Lanham Act, is a law that helps protect the owner of a trademark from others using similar marks that could cause confusion or weaken the strength of the original mark.
 It allows for national registration of trademarks and works alongside state common law.
 Lapidation is a term that refers to execution by stoning.